tidyverse/readr/README.md

 ## Overview

-The goal of readr is to provide a fast and friendly way to read rectangular data (like csv, tsv, and fwf).
-It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes.
-If you are new to readr, the best place to start is the [data import chapter](https://r4ds.had.co.nz/data-import.html) in R for data science.
+The goal of readr is to provide a fast and friendly way to read rectangular data from delimited files, such as comma-separated values (CSV) and tab-separated values (TSV).
+It is designed to parse many types of data found in the wild, while providing an informative problem report when parsing leads to unexpected results.
+If you are new to readr, the best place to start is the [data import chapter](https://r4ds.had.co.nz/data-import.html) in R for Data Science.

 ## Installation